khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/04-tower.md

 ## Chapter 3.
 GEN | Standard Operating Procedures

 ### 3.1 Runway Selection
-At **Kuwait International Airport (OKKK)**, the preferential runway is 33R for arrivals and 33L for departures which may be utilised with a tailwind of up to 5kts.
-If the tailwind component is greater than 5kts then the 15s should be used for arrivals and departures.
-If the 15s have to be utilised then 15L is the favoured departure runway and 15R is used for arrivals.
+At **Kuwait International Airport (OKKK)**, the preferential runway is 34 for arrivals and 33L for departures which may be utilised with a tailwind of up to 5kts.
+If the tailwind component is greater than 5kts then the 15/16 config should be used for arrivals and departures.
+If the 15s/16 config has to be utilised then runway 15R is the favoured departure runway and 16 is used for arrivals.

 !!! tip "References to Use"
     - You can always refernece real world sources!
 However, this should NEVER become a reliance.